 When buying a leash, purchase the one that is lightweight and thin.
 It will make the entire experience of wearing a collar easy and less terrifying for the puppy.
 The supreme choices for leash are lightweight ropes or nylon webbings.

-Advantages And Disadvantages Of Wearing A Collar
+Advantages And Disadvantages Of Dog Collar

 The advantages that collar offers are as follows: